Arab Christians: Lebanon

 Lebanon holds the largest number of Christians in the Arab world proportionally and falls just behind Egypt in absolute numbers.
 About 350,000-450,000 of Christians in Lebanon are Orthodox and Melkites, while the most dominant group are Maronites with about 1 million population, whose Arab identity is contentiously disputed.
 Lebanese Christians are the only Christians in the Middle East with a sizable political role in the country.
 In accordance with the National Pact, the President of Lebanon must be a Maronite Christian, the Deputy Speaker of the Parliament and Deputy Prime Minister a Greek Orthodox Christian and Melkites and Protestants have nine reserved seats in the Parliament of Lebanon.
 The Maronites and the Druze founded modern Lebanon in the early eighteenth century, through the ruling and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifate.

 Christians constituted 60% of the population of Lebanon in 1932.
 The exact number of Christians in modern Lebanon is uncertain because no official census has been made in Lebanon since 1932.
 Lebanese Christians belong mostly to the Maronite and Greek Orthodox Churches, with sizable minorities belonging to the Melkite Greek Catholic Church and Armenian Apostolic Church.
 The community of Armenians in Lebanon is politically and demographically significant.

 Libya

 Christianity had a presence in Tripolitania and Cyrenaica in Roman times.
+The Coptic population in Libya is estimated to number 60,000.
 A 2015 estimates some 1,500 Christian believers from a Muslim background residing in the country.